-Section 12 - Child Sexual Exploitation and Sexting
+Section 11 - Child Sexual Exploitation and Sexting

 - Sexting, also known as 'youth produced sexual imagery', is nude or semi-nude images or videos generated by children under the age of 18, or of children under the age of 18 that are of a sexual nature or are indecent.
 These images are shared between young people and/or adults via a mobile phone, handheld device or website with people they may not even know.
 The images can be shared consensually or non-consensually. - We ensure all staff and students aware that people involved in sharing sexual videos, photographs, pictures may be committing a criminal offence.
 Specifically, crimes involving indecent photographs (including pseudo images) of a person under 18 years of age fall under Section 1 of the Protection of Children Act 1978 and Section 160 Criminal Justice Act 1988.
-Under this legislation it is a crime to: - take an indecent photograph or allow an indecent photograph to be taken; - make an indecent photograph (this includes downloading or opening an image that has been sent via email);
+Under this legislation it is a crime to: - take an indecent photograph or allow an indecent photograph to be taken; - make an indecent photograph (this includes downloading or opening an image that has been sent via email); - distribute or show such an image;

-- distribute or show such an image; - possess with the intention of distributing images; - advertise and possess such images. - We recognise that this can potentially be a form of peer on peer abuse and our safeguarding training enables all members of staff to recognise the signs of sexual exploitation by both adults and peers. - The DSL will use the Local Authority CSE Screening Tool to determine an appropriate course of action, i.e. referral to CASS, meeting with parents, signposting child to external agency.
+- possess with the intention of distributing images; - · advertise and possess such images. - We recognise that this can potentially be a form of child-on-child abuse and our safeguarding training enables all members of staff to recognise the signs of sexual exploitation by both adults and peers. - The DSL will use the Local Authority CSE Screening Tool to determine an appropriate course of action, i.e. referral to CASS, meeting with parents, signposting child to external agency.

-Monitoring of on-line safety
+Monitoring of online safety

-- We have appropriate filters and monitoring systems in place to monitor staff and student conduct on-line in school.
+- The DSL has lead responsibility for understanding, reviewing and evaluating the effectiveness of filtering and monitoring systems in place; - We have appropriate filters and monitoring systems in place to monitor staff and student conduct online in school and on school loaned devices out of school.
 However, we fully acknowledge that 'over-blocking' can 'lead to unreasonable restrictions as to what children can be taught'.
 Teaching staff can request that blocked sites for unblocked for a period of time to allow students to access content on specific sites in lessons. - The DSL meets on a termly basis with the IT Network Manager to review threshold filters in light of updated national safeguarding guidance.
-As part of this process, the school's approach to online safety is regularly reviewed and relevant risk assessments updated. - The DSL receives reports of online safety incidents/violations and creates a log of incidents, and actions taken, to inform future online safety developments; - If staff or students discover unsuitable sites, the URL (address) and content must be reported to the Network Manager.
+As part of this process, the school's approach to online safety is regularly reviewed and relevant risk assessments updated. - The DSL completes an annual review of filtering and monitoring systems, or when a safeguarding risk is identified, there is a change in working practice (ie remote learning) or new technology is introduced; - The DSL receives reports of online safety incidents/violations and creates a log of incidents, and actions taken, to identify trends and patterns in online behaviour and inform future online safety developments; - The DSL applies school safeguarding practices and makes appropriate referrals to external agencies if online behaviour suggests a child may be at risk of harm; - Staff should report any suspected misuse to the Headteacher and/or DSL (ie when they witness of suspect unsuitable material has been accessed; there is failure in the software or abuse in the system; and they notice abbreviations or misspellings that allows access to restricted material) - Staff should notify the ICT Manager and DSL when they are teaching topics which could create unusual activity on filtering logs or there are perceived unreasonable restrictions that affect teaching and learning activities